GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 - Cluster Manager must have SSH access to all servers in the cluster and should be installed on a secure administrators computer or a VM.

+!!!
+Note
-- After initial setup, Cluster Manager no longer needs an active connection to the cluster.
+    After initial setup, Cluster Manager no longer needs an active connection to the cluster.
 However, in order to take advantage of monitoring, configuration, and logging features, Cluster Manager must be connected to the cluster.

 ## Ports